brendanlong/cookbook/src/carrot-soup.md

 http://thestonesoup.com/blog/2010/05/super-simple-carrot-soup-the-new-pumpkin/

 The original is extremely good, but it's not very filling.
-I found that as a normal meal, adding rice helped a lot.
-I recommend making it without rice the first time, since it tastes better that way.
+Adding rice helps to make it more substantial, but it's not quite as tasty.

+We discovered this recipe after buying 10 pounds of carrots at Costco.
+We still have some of those carrots.

 ## Ingredients